 For competitive skiers, you must train for the demands of your event, whether it is isometric strength (where your muscles contract but don't lengthen) for turns or rotational power for jumps.

 Regardless of your event, you will always need a great deal of eccentric (negative) strength to absorb force upon landing.
 Skiers should emphasize the lowering phase of the squat, lunge, and step-up exercises.

 In addition, like all sports where success depends on relative strength (amount of strength per body weight), a skier should have a low body fat percentage.
 Your relative strength will be improved by adding muscle mass and decreasing body fat.

 Therefore, you will have more strength relative to your body mass.
 Less body fat will mean less mass you will be forced to control during a ski run.

-For stability strength, check out issue #29 for "Neuromuscular Leg Training for Athletes".
 This program is dead on for what skiers require, because it addresses all the muscles and emphasizes single-limb training.
 Even though you ski on both legs, there are few times (if any) that each leg contributes equal force during a run.